boer-way/essays/flax-trial/README.md

 # Flax-Trial "Linore Seed"
 .ve-media wc:Linum_usitatissimum_kz02.jpg right

 Linore flax seed, purchased for the Rust Belt Linen Project through Fiberrevolution and developed by Oregon State University is a dual variey seed (fiber and oil seed).
-This seed was grown in partnership with Cold Springs Organics in Montana and is the only fiber flax grown at the commercial scale in the USA! [ ^1].
+This seed was grown in partnership with Cold Springs Organics in Montana and is the only fiber flax grown at the commercial scale in the USA [ ^1].
 Display flax gardens are now being grown across Pennsylvania, Ohio and beyond in support of reestablishing the American flax and linen textile industry.
 Organizations to connect with and learn more about the initiatives to restablish American flax include the Rust Belt Fibershed, the Pennsylvania Flax Project and the North American Linen Association.

 ## Flax in America